-SoCalGas is utilizing the Advanced Meter network to support emergency services during catastrophic events such as mudslides, wildfires, and earthquakes as well as to proactively detect leaks and protect core customers.
-During the recent wildfire and mudslide events in California, SoCalGas used meter response and meter throughput data to identify possible impacted areas.
-The Utility Emergency Response Team was able to use this information to partner with first responders to support search-and-rescue activities.
+Several safety initiatives are underway at SoCalGas to address both the direct impacts to gas infrastructure caused by climate change (including drought, wildfires, and mudslides) and the challenge of maintaining the safety, reliability and resilience of existing infrastructure as the Company transitions to a decarbonized state.
+SoCalGas utilizes its Advanced Meter network to support emergency services during catastrophic events such as mudslides, wildfires, and earthquakes, as well as to proactively detect leaks and protect core customers.
+SoCalGas has used meter response and meter throughput data to identify possible impacted areas.
+The Utility Emergency Response Team was also able to use this information to partner with first responders to support search-and-rescue activities.